 3. Before there was Interstate 95, U.S. Route 301 was the area’s biggest thoroughfare, running right through Wilson, which cemented the town’s legacy as a pit stop in more ways than one.
-Wilson is home to two beloved barbecue institutions: Parker’s and Bill’s.
-Parker’s succulent fried chicken is as a good as the pig, and Bill’s boasts a great buffet.
+Wilson is home to the beloved barbecue institute Parker’s, where the succulent fried chicken is as a good as the pig.

 4. Celebrate North Carolina’s role in America’s favorite pastime at the North Carolina Baseball Museum, located at Fleming Stadium.
 Exhibits display memorabilia from baseball players with ties to the Old North State, including the likes of Jim “Catfish” Hunter, Luke Appling, and Buck Leonard.